-Where in a guarter input tax is higher than output tax, the difference is refunded or is transferred to the next VAT quarters.
+Where in a quarter input tax is higher than output tax, the difference is refunded or is transferred to the next VAT quarters.

-As from 19 February 2013 taxpayers who make a claim for VAT refund will be entitled to repayment of the principal amounts together with interest (currently set at 5% p.a.), in the event that the repayment is delayed for a period exceeding four months from the date of the submission of the claim.
+As from 19 February 2013 taxpayers who make a claim for VAT refund will be entitled to repayment of the principal amounts together with interest in the event that the repayment is delayed for a period exceeding four months from the date of the submission of the claim.